plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 and points that would impact V<sub>cmax</sub> or J<sub>max</sub>
 estimation should not be included.
-If several measurements were taken at a given Ci, please only chose one so each Ci has the same number of measurements.We are usually quite severe on the quality analysis to only keep the curves where the estimation of V<sub>cmax</sub> will be good.
+If several measurements were taken at a given Ci, please only chose one so each Ci has the same number of measurements.
+We are usually quite conservative on the quality analysis and only keep the curves where the estimation of V<sub>cmax</sub> will be good.
 If we have doubts on the quality of the data we tend to remove them from the final curated data.

 The curated A-C<sub>i</sub> data should be present in the dataset folder in a Rdata format called ‘QC\_ACi\_data.Rdata’ which contains the